Best Solana APIs for Developers in 2026

 Strengths: Bitquery's GraphQL model is flexible for custom analytical queries.
 Their DEX coverage on Solana is broad, spanning 15+ exchanges with trade-level data.

-Limitations: Responses contain raw data that needs enrichment before you can render them in an application interfaces.
-The GraphQL model is powerful for ad-hoc queries but adds complexity compared to REST for standard onchain wallet data fetches.
+Limitations: Responses contain raw data that needs enrichment before you can render them in an application interface.
+The GraphQL model is powerful for ad-hoc queries, but adds complexity compared to REST for standard onchain wallet data fetches.

 Pricing: Free trial with 10K points.
 No public monthly plans are available.

-Best for: Analytics teams, researchers, and data engineers who need flexible query access to Solana data, trading activity, and historical records for backtesting or reporting.
+Best for: Analytics teams and data engineers who need flexible query access to Solana data, trading activity, and historical records for backtesting or reporting.

 Choosing the right Solana API